Dschogo/HowToStuff/docs/Other/ES2DR/index.md

-# EStDR - Epidemic Sound to DaVinci Resolve
+# ES2DR - Epidemic Sound to DaVinci Resolve

-## What is EStDR?
+## What is ES2DR?

 Its a simple tool (Direfox Extension + Python middle man) that allows you to import Epidemic Sound tracks direclty into DaVinci Resolve + saves them into a folder of your choice.